 When we do, we use a variety of legal mechanisms to help ensure your rights and protections travel with your data:

-- we ensure transfers within are covered by agreements based on the EU Commission’s standard contractual clauses, which contractually oblige each member to ensure that personal information receives an adequate and consistent level of protection wherever it resides within, or by our certification to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks;
+- we ensure transfers of personal information within Aon are covered by agreements based on the EU Commission’s standard contractual clauses, which contractually oblige each party to ensure that personal information receives an adequate and consistent level of protection wherever it resides, or by our certification to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks;

 - where we receive requests for information from law enforcement or regulators, we carefully validate these requests before any personal information are disclosed.